Tina Peters supporters rally in Grand Junction

 Whereabouts of Mesa County clerk, under investigation, remain unknown

 Sandra Brown, left, and husband Stacy Brown attend a rally in support of Mesa County Clerk Tina Peters.
-Sandra Brown is the back office elections manager for Mesa County.
-She said she had been placed on administrative leave while Peters and the clerk’s office are investigated.
+Sandra Brown was the back office elections manager for Mesa County.
 The rally took place outside the clerk and recorder’s office on Spruce Street in Grand Junction on Aug.
 21, 2021.
 (Sharon Sullivan for Colorado Newsline)

 About 200 supporters of Mesa County Clerk and Recorder Tina Peters gathered for a noon rally Saturday in Grand Junction.
 Peters’ office is being investigated for alleged participation in an elections system security breach by the Colorado secretary of state, the Mesa County district attorney’s office, and the FBI.